dezlymacauley/dezlykit/README.md

 # ☯️ DezlyKit

 ## About
-A terminal-centric Arch Linux + Hyprland + Neovim workflow for AI Engineers and Polyglot Programmers
+An opinionated terminal-centric workflow for AI Engineers and Polyglot Programmers.
+It uses 3 core technologies:
+Arch Linux, Hyprland, and Neovim.

 _______________________________________________________________________________
 ## License